MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-prompt.md

     }
 ]);
 ```

-### Choose from a list: `Prompts.choice()`
+### Prompts.choice

-The [Prompts.choice()][PromptsChoice] method asks the user to **choose from a list** of choices.
-The prompt returns the user's response as an [IPromptChoiceResult](http://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.ipromptchoiceresult.html) interface.
-To specify the style of the list that's shown to the user, use the [IPromptOptions.listStyle](http://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.ipromptoptions.html#liststyle) property.
-The user can express their choice by either entering the number associated with the choice or the choice's name itself.
+Use the [Prompts.choice()][PromptsChoice] method to ask the user to **choose from a list of options**.
+The prompt returns the user's response as an [IPromptChoiceResult](http://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.ipromptchoiceresult.html).
+To specify the style of the list that is presented to the user, set the [IPromptOptions.listStyle](http://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.ipromptoptions.html#liststyle) property.
+The user can convey their selection either by entering the number associated with the option that they choose or by entering the name of the option that they choose.
 Both full and partial matches of the option's name are supported.

-To specify the list of choices, you can use a pipe-delimited (`|`) string:
+To specify the list of options, you can use a pipe-delimited (`|`) string, an array of strings, or an object map.

+A pipe-delimited string:

 ```javascript
 builder.Prompts.choice(session, "Which color?", "red|green|blue");